AlbinEriksson/WaveLand-ASL/README.md

    * Starts when you are in the opening cutscene
  * Reset timer
    * Makes it automatically reset when exiting to main menu
+ * Game time
+   * Uses FPS to calculate slow-downs (might not be 100% accurate, looking for better solution)
  * Tutorial
    * In-between tutorial maps
    * End of tutorial